tarkin000/goobyterm/README.md

 **dev log**:
  - As an alternative to `console.log()`, a custom function has been bound to the WebKit Javascript global environment.<br/>
 Actually, it's bound to `window.external(_s_)`, where the only argument _s_ is converted to a string.<br/>
-These strings are added to a GtkTextBuffer managed by the application.<br/>
+These strings are added to VTE Terminal instance managed by the application.<br/>
+The contents of the 'dev log' can be copied and cleared by buttons on the dialog.

  - The last string passed is shown in the toolbar area of the application; all lines are displayed in a scrollable window<br/>
 dialog via the 'dev log' hot key (see **Hotkeys** above).